Lichen: Symbiotic relation

 A lichen is a composite organism that emerges from algae or cyanobacteria living among the filaments (hyphae) of the fungi in a mutually beneficial symbiotic relationship.
 The fungi benefit from the carbohydrates produced by the algae or cyanobacteria via photosynthesis.
 The algae or cyanobacteria benefit by being protected from the environment by the filaments of the fungi, which also gather moisture and nutrients from the environment, and (usually) provide an anchor to it.
 Although some photosynthetic partners in a lichen can survive outside the lichen, the lichen symbiotic association extends the ecological range of both partners, whereby most descriptions of lichen associations describe them as symbiotic.
 Both partners gain water and mineral nutrients mainly from the atmosphere, through rain and dust.
 The fungal partner protects the alga by retaining water, serving as a larger capture area for mineral nutrients and, in some cases, provides minerals obtained from the substrate.
 If a cyanobacterium is present, as a primary partner or another symbiont in addition to a green alga as in certain tripartite lichens, they can fix atmospheric nitrogen, complementing the activities of the green alga.

 In three different lineages the fungal partner has independently lost the mitochondrial gene atp9, which has key functions in mitochondrial energy production.
 The loss makes the fungi completely dependent on their symbionts.

 The algal or cyanobacterial cells are photosynthetic and, as in plants, they reduce atmospheric carbon dioxide into organic carbon sugars to feed both symbionts.
 Phycobionts (algae) produce sugar alcohols (ribitol, sorbitol, and erythritol), which are absorbed by the mycobiont (fungus).
 Cyanobionts produce glucose.
 Lichenized fungal cells can make the photobiont "leak" out the products of photosynthesis, where they can then be absorbed by the fungus.

 It appears many, probably the majority, of lichen also live in a symbiotic relationship with an order of basidiomycete yeasts called Cyphobasidiales.
 The absence of this third partner could explain why growing lichen in the laboratory is difficult.
 The yeast cells are responsible for the formation of the characteristic cortex of the lichen thallus, and could also be important for its shape.
+An example of this lichen-yeast symbiosis is the North American beard-like lichens.